10 Best Cardio Workouts at the Gym for Every Fitness Level

 4. Rowing Machine

-A full-body cardio workout that strengthens your back, shoulders, and legs while improving your cardiovascular capacity.
+A full-body cardio workouts at the gym that strengthens your back, shoulders, and legs while improving your cardiovascular capacity.

 How to Do: